manntalati/manntalati/README.md

 ## Hi, I'm Mann! 👋

-🎓 Student passionate about **AI/ML, Software Engineering, and the Cloud**
+🎓 Student passionate about **AI/ML, Software Engineering, and Cloud Technologies**
 🔭 Currently a Data Science Intern at Ameren
 🌱 Learning new AI/ML & backend tech stacks
 🤝 Collaborating on uiuc-lifestyle & working on ai project